Thompson Sampling for Combinatorial Semi-Bandits

-However, when applying on some further combinatorial structures, we do not need such an assumption, such as in {\em matroid bandit}.
-Matroid bandit is a special class of CMAB~\cite{KWAEE14}, in which the base arms are the elements in the ground set and the super arms are the independent sets of a matroid.
-The reward function is the sum of all outcomes of the base arms in the super arm.
-We show that the regret of CTS is upper bounded by $O(\sum_{i\not \in S^*}\log {T}/\Delta_i)+O(m / \varepsilon^4)$ for some small $\varepsilon$, where $S^*$ is an optimal solution and $\Delta_i$ is the minimum positive gap between the mean outcome of any arms in $S^*$ and the mean outcome of arm $i$.
+The independent arm assumption can be dropped if we further constrain the feasible solutions of the combinatorial problem to have a matroid structure.
+Matroid bandit is a special class of CMAB~\citep{KWAEE14}, in which the base arms are the elements in the ground set and the super arms are the independent sets of a matroid.
+The reward of a super arm is the sum of outcomes of all base arms in the super arm.
+We show that the regret of CTS is upper bounded by $O(\sum_{i\not \in S^*}\log {T}/\Delta_i+m / \varepsilon^4)$ for some small $\varepsilon>0$, where $S^*$ is an optimal solution and $\Delta_i$ is the minimum positive gap between the mean outcome of any arms in $S^*$ and the mean outcome of arm $i$.
 This result does not need to assume that all arm distributions are independent, and do not have a constant term exponential with $k^*$.
-It matches both the theoretical performance of the UCB-based algorithm and the lower bound given in \citet{KWAEE14}, and the constant term $O(m / \varepsilon^4)$ is similar to the results in Agrawal et. al. \cite{agrawal2012analysis} and appears in almost every TS analysis paper.
+It matches both the theoretical performance of the UCB-based algorithm and the lower bound given by Kveton et. al. \cite{KWAEE14}, the constant term $O(m / \varepsilon^4)$ is similar to the results in Agrawal et. al. \cite{agrawal2012analysis} and appears in almost every TS analysis paper.

 We further conduct empirical simulations, and show that CTS performs much better than the CUCB algorithm of~\cite{chen2016combinatorial} and C-KL-UCB algorithm based on KL-UCB of~\cite{Garivier2011The} on both matroid and non-matroid CMAB problem instances.
 We also compare CTS with ESCB policy given in \cite{Combes2015}, and the results show that CTS still behaves better.

-In summary, our contributions include that: (a) we provide a novel analysis for the general CMAB problem, and provides the first distribution-dependent regret bound for general CMAB problems and matroid bandit problems based on Thompson sampling; (b) we show that approximation oracle can not be used in TS-based algorithms; and (c) we show that the exponential constant in our regret bound for general CMAB problems is unavoidable.